 From there, we optimized on-page copy, titles, and meta descriptions to target these new long-tail keywords and provide more topical authority for these pages.
-(Of course, we also implemented some strategic interlinking to help readers find the pages they were looking for!)
+(Of course, we also implemented some strategic internal linking to help readers find the pages they were looking for!)

 The result: A cleaner, more detailed category page structure to match our newly re-platformed site.

-While most online stores can be satisfied with only a slight decrease in organic performance after a site migration, our new content work with Simms took their results beyond the expected.
+While most eCommerce brands can be satisfied with only a slight decrease in organic performance after a site migration, our new content work with Simms took their results beyond the expected.

 Just four months after migration, Simms’ site saw a stunning increase in non-brand organic performance, including: